The Jesse Brown VA Medical Center Motion Analysis Research Laboratory

-All of the measurement systems in JBVAMC-MARL are integrated to allow for the synchronized collection of data in order to provide a comprehensive overview of the particular human movement activity.
-One of the primary goals of JBVAMC-MARL is to provide researchers, and ultimately clinicians, with more complete knowledge and a better understanding of the mechanical interactions that occur between humans and prosthetic/orthotic systems.
-This knowledge should contribute to improved fitting and the manufacturing processes for these systems, and help individuals using these devices to lead an improved quality of life.
+All of the measurement systems in JBVAMC-MARL are integrated to synchronize the collection of data, providing a comprehensive overview of the particular human movement activity.
+A primary goal of JBVAMC-MARL is to provide researchers, and ultimately clinicians, with more complete knowledge and a better understanding of the mechanical interactions that occur between humans and P&O systems.
+Knowledge derived from these systems can contribute to better P&O fitting and improve the quality of life for individuals who use these devices.